Peyronie’s Disease Treatment in Salt Lake City, UT

 Peyronie’s disease, which affects about six out of 100 men between the ages of 40-70, causes an abnormal bend or curvature that can lead to pain when you have erections.

-If you have Peyronie’s disease, board-certified urologist William Brant, MD, FACS, FECSM, in Salt Lake City, Utah, provides research-driven treatment solutions.
+If you have Peyronie’s disease, William Brant, MD, FACS, FECSM, a board-certified urologist in Salt Lake City, Utah, provides research-driven treatment solutions.
 Dr. Brant’s fellowship focused on medical and surgical treatments for penile disorders, including plastic and reconstructive issues in penile deformities and erectile dysfunction, as well as prosthetic surgeries for erectile dysfunction, and his clinical research focused largely on issues in Peyronie’s disease.

 Dr. Brant is also a member of multiple medical organizations, including the American Urological Association, the Sexual Medicine Society, and the Society of Urologic Prosthetic Surgeons.
 He has authored over 100 works, including various chapters in 6 textbooks of Urology.

-Find out more by booking an exam online or by calling the office at (801) 965-2767 to schedule your Peyronie’s disease appointment in Salt Lake City.
+Find out more by booking an exam online or by calling our men’s health clinic at (801) 965-2767 to schedule your Peyronie’s disease appointment in Salt Lake City.
 Men from all across the intermountain west including Wyoming, Idaho, Colorado, and Utah are willing to travel to Salt Lake City to consult with Dr. Brant given his urologic expertise.

 What is Peyronie’s disease?